vmware/vcf-security-and-compliance-guidelines/features-capabilities/certificate-management/Configuring-vSphere-Intermediate-Subordinate-CA-Mode.md

 Introduction
 ------------

-With certificate lifetimes currently at 397 days, the replacement of SSL/TLS certificates on infrastructure components now requires significantly more staff time than before.
+With public certificate lifetimes dropping to 200 days in March 2026, and continuing to shorten after that, the replacement of SSL/TLS certificates on infrastructure components now requires significantly more staff time than before.
 To alleviate this burden on administrators, VMware vSphere includes a built-in feature known as the "VMware Certificate Authority."
 This feature, integrated into vCenter Server, issues certificates within a vSphere cluster.
 By default, this Certificate Authority (CA) uses a self-signed CA root created during the initial vCenter Server installation.
 However, this CA root can be replaced with an intermediate CA certificate, signed by a trusted CA, in a method VMware designates as "Intermediate CA" mode.

 Intermediate CA mode, also referred to as Subordinate CA mode, offers the advantage of automating the deployment of trusted certificates to vSphere infrastructure components.
 Nonetheless, some organizations express concerns about issuing signing certificates in this manner, primarily due to potential impersonation of the organization and the possible lifespan of CA certificates.
 Mitigation strategies include the use of intermediate CA roots, certificate revocation lists, and even the creation of separate CA roots which are not generally trusted by organizational systems.
 However, these mitigations are beyond the scope of this document.